Posts Tagged ‘book promotion’

 “Don’t expect your publisher to spend a lot of time and energy promoting your book.
 All those full page ads in The New York Times usually are focused on a very few name brand authors.
 The publisher really expects you to do the heavy lifting and to promote your own book.
 They used to send a lot of authors around on 7 city tours.
 They don’t any more.
 I have never met an author, no matter how successful, who was satisfied that their publisher promoted their book well.
 You might ask yourself what kind of added value you get from having a commercial publisher as opposed to self-publishing.
 It’s a reasonable question to ask.
 But the answer is complicated.

 “I know you would give a great interview on Oprah, Fresh Air, or The Daily Show.
 And a lot of publishers will make contacts to these and other “A” list venues.
-But competition for this is fierce and these shows have their own criteria that is often hard to fathom.
+But competition for this is fierce and these shows have their own criteria that are often hard to fathom.
 Again, hope for the best but expect the worst.

 “And then there is the Big Enchilada, the Holy Grail.
 I mean the call from Spielberg.
 Even though your novel would make a great movie or a tv series, it might not happen.
 There are a lot of “option” deals for books.
 Most of them are for very little money, and most of them never go beyond the option.
 Just like Oprah, movie producers have their own calculations that are not easy to comprehend.
 Does the book have the kind of 3 act structure that producers want.
 Will the character in your novel fit with a star who could attract financing?
 Would the subject of the book require so much resources for production that the film couldn’t make money?
 Has the producer gone into drug rehab and become unavailable for an indeterminate amount of time?
 Hope for the best, expect the worst.